Ali-Aftab/Inquire/README.md

 # Inquire

-InThis is a Question Submission app that allows the audience to submit questions to the presenter and the questions can be viewed by all parties.
+This is a Question Submission app that allows the audience to submit questions to the presenter and the questions can be viewed by all parties.

 ## Requirements